IPv6 and NAT64 support

 Availability

-IPv6 support is available in the following platforms:
+IPv6 support is available on the following platforms:

 • iOS